 Textured: A textured fabric has a texture in the weave or is woven from a textured yarn.
 This could be a seersucker or a raised stripe; expect texture when you run your hand across the material.
-Our Short Sleep Shirt in Black Seersucker and our Flared Nightie in Sand Linen are items made from textured fabrics.
+Our Long Rope Neck Dress in White Beach Stripe and our Flared Sleep Shirt in Sand Linen are items made from textured fabrics.